 Description:

-Horizoned are tall brightly colored insects with triangle shaped heads adored with 2 massive eyes that that come in many forms.
+Horizoned are tall brightly colored insects with triangle shaped heads adored with 2 massive eyes that come in many forms.
 Horizoned arms are lined with barbs that snag onto soft materials, and they have 4 long wings on their back.

 History and Society:

-The horizion have lived relatively undisturbed in the mountains for a millennium.
+The Horizioned have lived relatively undisturbed in the mountains for a millennium.
 They are typically the most pious of the races and frequently descend from the mountains of Dreadea on pilgrimages to other sites considered sacred.
 Horizoned society in their homeland revolves around reverence to the gods, and the monasteries in each town handle the town’s security and education.
 Non-believers are tolerated in their society with the understanding that the soul of non-believers will be reincarnated into something less desirable such as a worm or mite and that is their choice to make.

-Relations: The mountains of Dradea pose little value to the kingdoms of The Expanse, and horizoned immigrants and adventures are rarer than average.
-Bugs living near religious monuments may be accustomed to seeing horizoned, but aside from the odd shopkeeper or priest, most do not have much experience.
-Some bugs may treat horizoned with reverence because they assume they are on some sort of religious quest, while more secular bugs may scoff at the notion, failing to recognize if a particular horizon is especially religious.
+Relations: The mountains of Dradea pose little value to the kingdoms of The Expanse, and h\Horizoned immigrants and adventures are rarer than average.
+Bugs living near religious monuments may be accustomed to seeing Horizoned, but aside from the odd shopkeeper or priest, most do not have much experience.
+Some bugs may treat Horizoned with reverence because they assume they are on some sort of religious quest, while more secular bugs may scoff at the notion, failing to recognize if a particular Horizoned is especially religious.

 Stats: